 The DNN based Session Management congestion control is applicable to the NAS SM signalling initiated from the UE in the Control Plane.
-The Session Management congestion control does not prevent the UE to send and receive data or initiate Service Request procedures for activating User Plane connection towards the DNN(s) that are under Session Management congestion control.
+The Session Management congestion control does not prevent the UE from sending and receiving data or initiating Service Request procedures for activating User Plane connection towards the DNN(s) that are under Session Management congestion control.

 5.19.7.4 S-NSSAI based congestion control

-The use of the S-NSSAI based congestion control is for avoiding and handling of NAS signalling congestion associated with UEs for a particular S-NSSAI.S-NSSAI based congestion control is applied as follows:
+S-NSSAI based congestion control is designed for the purpose of avoiding and handling of NAS signalling congestion for the UEs with back-off timer associated with or without an S-NSSAI regardless of the presence of a DNN.

+The UE associates the received back-off time with the S-NSSAI and DNN (i.e. no S-NSSAI and no DNN, no S-NSSAI, S-NSSAI only, an S-NSSAI and a DNN) which was included in the uplink NAS MM message carrying the corresponding NAS SM request message for the PLMN which is under congestion.

+S-NSSAI based congestion control is applied as follows:

+- If an S-NSSAI is determined as congested, then the SMF may apply S-NSSAI based congestion control towards the UE for SM requests except for those sent for the purpose of reporting 3GPP PS Data Off status change for a specific S-NSSAIand provides a back-off time and an indication of HPLMN congestion;

+- If the UE receives an S-NSSAI basedback-off time without an indication of HPLMN congestion, the UE shall apply the S-NSSAI back-off timer only in the PLMN in which the back-off time was received.
+If the UE receives S-NSSAI back-off time with an indication of HPLMN congestion, the UE shall apply the S-NSSAI based back-off timer in the PLMN in which the back-off time was received and in any other PLMN;

-- If an S-NSSAI is determined as congested, then the SMF may apply S-NSSAI based congestion control towards the UE for SM requests which includes an S-NSSAI, and provides a back-off timer, and an associated S-NSSAI and optionally a DNN;- The SMF may release PDU Sessions belonging to a congested S-NSSAI by sending a PDU Session Release Request message towards the UE with a back-off timer associated either to the S-NSSAI only (i.e. with no specific DNN) or to the S-NSSAI and a specific DN;
+- The SMF may release PDU Sessions belonging to a congested S-NSSAI by sending a PDU Session Release Request message towards the UE with a back-off time associated either to the S-NSSAI only (i.e. with no specific DNN) or a combination of the S-NSSAI and a specific DNN;

-- If S-NSSAI based congestion control is activated at AMF e.g., configured by OAM and an S-NSSAI is determined as congested, then the AMF applies S-NSSAI based congestion control towards the UE, by providing an NAS Transport Error message for the NAS Transport message carrying the SM message and in the NAS Transport Error message include a back-off timer associated either to an S-NSSAI only or to an S-NSSAI and a specific DNN;
+- If S-NSSAI based congestion control is activated at AMF e.g., configured by OAM and an S-NSSAI is determined as congested, then the AMF applies S-NSSAI based congestion control towards the UE for UE-initiated Session Management requests.
+In this case, the AMF provides a NAS Transport Error message for the NAS Transport message carrying the SM message, and in the NAS Transport Error message it includes a back-off time;

-- Upon reception of a back-off timer with an associated S-NSSAI and optionally a DNN,the UE shall take the following actions:
+- The UE behaves as follows in the PLMN where the S-NSSAI based congestion control applies when the back-off timer is running:

-- If the back-off timer was associated with an S-NSSAI only (i.e. not with a DNN), the UE shall not initiate any Session Management procedures for the congested S-NSSAI until the timer is stopped or expires;
+- If the back-off timer was associated with an S-NSSAI only (i.e. not associated with an S-NSSAI and a DNN), the UE shall not initiate any Session Management procedures for the congested S-NSSAI;